Piggy Banks have always been the loose change keepers of children’s savings

 “Update” – 4 hits, all relating to email marketing.

 Again, nothing about how my bank card gets updated automatically.

-Contacting Google Play support.
-After all, they are the ones who process payments right?
+Google Play support.
+After all they are the ones who process payments, right?

 So I sent a support ticket.
-Ironically, once you submit you are never able to see what’s been submitted.
+Ironically, once you hit submit, you are never able to see what’s been submitted.
 In short, it asked about my specific cards and where the new card number come from.